 We will always ensure that the agreement matches your expectations and that you fully understand the terms.
 We frequently help people achieve significantly better offers.
 Wherever possible we recover full fees from your employer.

-If you want advice about a Settlement Agreement or how a Settlement Agreement Solicitor can help, you can telephone our employment team direct on 020 7653 3222 or email us email@example.com.
+If you want advice about a Settlement Agreement, telephone our employment team direct on 020 7653 3222 or send an email to email@example.com.